 How can a business support TAP?

-A business can become a sponsor of TAP’s Bringing Hope Home campaign.
-We offer a variety of appealing sponsorship packages for your consideration.
+A business can become an investor in TAP’s Bringing Hope Home campaign.
+We offer a variety of appealing investor packages for your consideration.
 Please contact Robin Reynolds at 540-283-4866 to discuss in more detail.

 Is my donation tax-deductible?